-You can find the agendas for the Global Roundtable below
+You can find the agendas and the recording for the Global Roundtable below

-• 23 June: High-level plenaries (open to public + livestream)
+• 23 June: High-level plenaries (livestream recordings available below)

-• 25 June (New): COP30 to COP31 Leadership Dialogues: Scaling Finance and Insurance for Global Impact (register your interest to attend)
+• 25 June: COP30 to COP31 Leadership Dialogues: Scaling Finance and Insurance for Global Impact

 High-Level Plenaries